 In the winter, keep an ice scraper and some gloves in the car to scrape away the frost blocking your visibility.
 Get yourself an antifreeze spray for the stubborn slush.

 Keep a pair of sunglasses in the car to prevent bright sunlight from dazzling you on the road.

-- A first aid kit
+- A first-aid kit

-- Jump leads in case you have a dead battery
+- Jump leads for a dead battery

 - A flashlight and spare batteries